 Custody & Visitation

-I will help you craft a custody and visitation arrangement that makes sense for you and your children, and I will help you present your unique needs to the court to support your position.
+I will help you craft a South Carolina custody and visitation arrangement that makes sense for you and your children, and I will help you present your unique needs to the court to support your position.
 We will work to facilitate the Guardian ad Litem's investigation in your case.

 There is no legal separation in South Carolina.
 If you have been separated for one year without cohabitation, it is grounds for divorce and you are not required to state any fault on the part of the other party.
 While it is not required that you must file with the court to document the year of separation, often it is necessary that we file an action for separate support and maintenance, to put some rules in place for you and your spouse to live by during your first year of separation.
 These rules will give you a framework for who has possession of the marital residence and/or its contents; who has primary custody of the children; payment of spousal support; servicing of marital debt; and other important issues that must be dealt with even before your divorce can be finalized.